-Administrator Help | TRITON AP-WEB and Web Filter & Security | Version 8.2.x
+Administrator Help | TRITON AP-WEB and Web Filter & Security | Version 8.3.x

-If Log Server is not running, or if other web protection components are unable to communicate with Log Server, Internet usage information is not stored.
-Charts on the Status > Dashboard page stop updating, and you may not be able to generate reports.
+If Log Server is not running, or if other web protection components are unable to communicate with Log Server:

+- Internet usage information is not stored. - Charts on the Status > Dashboard page stop updating - You may not be able to generate reports that contain recent data. - Sync Service cannot forward reporting data from the hybrid service.